jerryq27/Cheatsheets/WebDevelopment/Django.md

 # Since blog/ already got matched, only the string after blog/ is processed here.
 urlpatterns = [
+    # Giving these paths a name allows them to be referenced with the {% url '' %}
+    # template tag
     path('', views.home, name='blog-home'),
     path('about/', views.about, name='blog-about')
 ]